-The District's General Fund adopted budget for fiscal year 2021 totaled \$92,687,142, which represents an increase of \$868,623 or 0.9 percent over the 2020 budget.
+The District's General Fund adopted budget for fiscal year 2023 totaled \$129,149,846, which represents an increase of \$23,326,891 or 22 percent from the prior budget.
 Property tax revenues are the single largest source of revenue for the District.
-Property tax revenues were expected to increase in fiscal year 2021 by 5.1 percent due to an increase in assessed values.
-However, this was based on a projection that was made before COVID-19 and has not been updated at this point.
+Property tax revenues are expected to increase to \$97,647,371 due to an increase in assessed values.

 The District maintains its intergovernmental agreement (IGA) with Multnomah County to provide library operations and support to the District.
-The IGA is effective from January 1, 2013 to June 30, 2020.
+The IGA is effective from January 1, 2013 to June 30, 2022.
 The IGA renews annually on an automatic basis unless both parties decide to terminate the agreement.